Estazolam (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, lung disease, or a history of depression.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, lung disease, or a history of depression.
+Tell your doctor if you smoke cigarettes.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.